Reduce Stress – Psychological Resilience

 In short, find the positive in the situation.
-It is a question of training, so don’t expect being able to do that at once, but you can perfectly train yourself up to it.
+It is a question of training, so don’t expect to be able to do that at once, but you can perfectly train yourself up to it.

-A complete video from youtube form a doctor about Psychological Stress Exercise and Cardiovascular D…
+A complete video from youtube forms a doctor about Psychological Stress Exercise and Cardiovascular D…

 Find yourself some way to unleash your stress: What about a sport?
 Boxing?
 Karate?
 Or maybe less physical: Play World of Warcraft, Guildwars 2 or something like that.
 Or plan a relaxing dinner with your friends?
 Find some things that you like to do, that will let you relax so the level of hormones is falling or is canalized or “used”.
 Think about yourself.

 Keep an active social network.
 Speak with your friends, in real life or on Facebook or LinkedIn or any other social network.
 Hold on to persons who are important for you: family, partner, friends… Keep in touch with them.